Compiling pyo from sources¶

 And build the library:

-You can customize your compilation by giving some flags to the command line.
+You can customize your compilation by giving some flags to the build frontend with –config-setting.
+You can add as many –config-setting as you need in your build command.

 If you want to be able to use coreaudio (MacOS):